-All students who were previously enrolled at UMass Amherst in an undergraduate degree program and who plan to re-enroll after a period of non-enrollment should file this application.
-This includes:
+All students who were previously enrolled at UMass Amherst in an undergraduate degree program and want to return to degree-seeking status, including:

-- Students returning after academic suspension or dismissal.
+- Students returning after academic suspension, academic dismissal or disciplinary suspension.

-Who should NOT fill out the Re-enrollment Application?
-These students should apply through the Admissions Office
+Who should NOT fill out the Re-Enrollment Application?

 General Information for Re-Enrollment Applicants

 If you are returning after any personal or medical withdrawal, you must contact your primary major advisor and set an appointment with them prior to registering for classes.
 You can find advising information in the Advisor box on your Student Center in SPIRE.